DesleyAalderink/cssttr/README.md

 ## Sick...
 unfortunately, I started getting sick on thursday.
 I started losing focus on around 14:00.
 I couldn't focus of think because of a headache and I started to feel dizzy.
 I didn't really got any progress on that day.
 I want to work on this assignment in the weekend to make up for lost time.

+# Week 2 - started from the bottom and we're still there...
+Because of my ongoing sickness I didn't got any work done.
+I'm really begind.
+I also started from scratch, just to play with css grid.
+I will keep trying.
+Giving up is for losers.

 [week1design1]: week1design1.jpg
 [week1design2]: week1design2.jpg
 [week1design3]: week1design3.jpg